oopfan/astro-dark-frame-library-manager/README.md

           * etc...

 Notes:
-* "Altair290M" is the manufacturer and model of my camera.
+* "Altair 290M" is the manufacturer and model of my camera.
 * "50s_G100_BL20" is the exposure, gain, and black level settings.
 Notice that if you change any one of these then you need to collect a new set of Dark frames.

 As far as the Library Manager application is concerned you just need to supply the *parent folder*, for example *Z:\Astrophotography\Darks\Altair290M\50s_G100_BL20* or *Z:\Astrophotography\Darks\Altair290M\40s_G389_BL30*.
 The application doesn't care how you organize your folders above that point.
 Also note that you do not need to pre-populate the *temp_xx.xF* folders.
 The application will lead you through that process.